opentelekomcloud-blueprints/tosca-tutorials/README.md

 ## Overview

-TOSCA is a YAML file that describes a topology of a cloud application.
-It means, users can describe how they want to deploy their applications in multiple cloud providers.
-Figure 1 shows an example, whereby users describe three points:
+TOSCA is a YAML file that describes a topology of a cloud application (just like the OpenStack HOT template, or the AWS Cloud Formation).
+The main difference is that TOSCA not only describes the **cloud infrastructure** but also the **software components**, and the **relationships** between the software components in one stack.
+Afterwards, a TOSCA orchestration engine read the topology description and deploy the applications in multiple cloud providers.

+Figure 1 shows an example, whereby users describe their applications with three points:
-1. the desired cloud infrastructure (e.g., one public / private `network`, two `compute` nodes, one `block storage`).
+1. the cloud infrastructure (e.g., public / private `network`, `compute` nodes, and `block storage`).
-2. the desired software components (e.g., a `nodejs` software component is deployed on the `Compute` node, a `mongodb` software component is deployed on the `Compute_2` node).
+2. the software components (e.g., a `nodejs` software component is deployed on the `Compute` node, a `mongodb` software component is deployed on the `Compute_2` node).
 Here users can control the lifecycle of the software components (i.e., how they are installed, updated, deleted) with ansible, python, and shell script.
-3. the relationships between the software components (e.g., a `nodecellar` web application connects to the `mongodb` runtime endpoint on port 27017).
-Here users can configure the `nodecellar` and `mongodb` node to setup the relationship with ansible, python, and shell script.
+3. the relationships between the software components (e.g., a `nodecellar` web application connects to the `mongodb` on port 27017).
+Here users can configure the `nodecellar` (i.e., the source node) and `mongodb` (i.e., the target node) to setup the relationship between them with ansible, python, and shell script.

-At runtime, the TOSCA orchestration engine can read the topology description and deploy their applications accordingly.

 ![](images/topology_example.png "TOSCA example")